BootsyZ/ANSISnake/README.md

 # ANSISnake
-Play snake in the terminal
+Play snake in the terminal (or run it in pygame with the flag "emulated")

 Should work on *nix terminals and Windows WSL.